Building Standards

 with, the Council can instruct all necessary works to make the building safe and

-recover expenses from the owner.
+recover costs from the owner.

 It is often possible to discuss a dangerous building with its owner in the hope